Chenlab-UMN/Ub-E3-ligase-Activity-Profiling-Analysis/README.md

 Our ube3_apa python package can be installed through executing following command in a python console: python3 -m pip install ube3_apa
 After successful installation, you may test the code with the testing data on our GitHub website.
-There are some example codes:
+There are some example codes or you may start with test_code.py:
 #########################################
 import ube3_apa
 input_directory = “directory_of_testdata_folder”